-Round and Boot lakes had the lowest phosphorus load (Figure 3.2-14) at around 200 pounds per year, but because the volume of the Boot Lake is much less than Round Lake, the inlake phosphorus concentration is much greater in Boot Lake.
+Round and Boot lakes had the lowest phosphorus load (Figure 3.2-17) at around 200 pounds per year, but because the volume of the Boot Lake is much less than Round Lake, the inlake phosphorus concentration is much greater in Boot Lake.
 As mentioned previously, lake size and volume also have to be taken into consideration when discussing phosphorus loading.
-Using the estimated annual phosphorus loads and the volume of each lake, the annual phosphorus load per acre-foot of lake was calculated (Figure 3.2-14, right frame).
+Using the estimated annual phosphorus loads and the volume of each lake, the annual phosphorus load per acre-foot of lake was calculated (Figure 3.2-17, right frame).
 This analysis shows, for example, that while Round and Boot receive similar amounts of phosphorus per year, the phosphorus loading relative to lake volume is much lower in Round Lake, 0.95 lbs/ac-ft, than in Boot Lake, 2.35 lbs/ac-ft, and the phosphorus concentration within Round Lake would be expected to be lower than in Boot Lake.
+Long and Becker lakes receive a much greater phosphorus load than the other two lakes.
 Similar to Boot Lake, Becker Lake has a higher phosphorus concentration compared with Long Lake because of its smaller water volume.
-This means that Boot and Becker lakes would need to have the phosphorus load reduced more than the other two lakes to achieve similar phosphorus load reduced more than the other two lakes to achieve similar phosphorus load reduced more than the other two lakes to achieve similar phosphorus load reduced more than the other two lakes to achieve similar phosphorus load reduced more than the other two lakes to achieve similar phosphorus concentrations.
+This means that Boot and Becker lakes would need to have the phosphorus load reduced more than the other two lakes to achieve similar phosphorus load reduced more than the other two lakes to achieve similar of the phosphorus.
+The contrasting amounts of external and internal loads in these lakes likely means different management scenarios need to be implemented for each lake or a group of lakes.